SELab-2/OSOC-3/files/user_manual.md

 In order to create new editions, head over to the Editions Page (see [Viewing a list of available editions](#viewing-a-list-of-available-editions)).
 In the top-right of the page, you should see a "+ Create Edition"-button.

-- Click the "+ Create Edition"-button
+- Click the "+ Create Edition"-button.
-- Fill in the fields in the form presented to you (only alphanumerical characters, dashes and underscores are allowed as the name for an edition)
+- Fill in the fields in the form presented to you (only alphanumerical characters, dashes and underscores are allowed as the name for an edition).
-- Click the "Submit"-button
+- Click the "Submit"-button.

 You've now created a new edition to which you can add coaches, projects, and students.